mmmirrra/mmmirrra.github.io/_posts/2024-04-01-ComputerScience-computers-data.markdown

 - I = P(D)
 - Data D → Processor P (Data processing, information processing) → Information I
   - Data D : Values/facts obtained simply from observations or measurements from the real world
-  - Information I: Knowledge that enables you to make appropriate decisions about a situation
+  - Information I : Knowledge that enables you to make appropriate decisions about a situation

 #### The form of representation of the data
 // 데이터의 표현 형태